Caldy

-Caldy is a small, affluent village on the Wirral Peninsula, England, south-east of West Kirby.
-It is part of the West Kirby & Thurstaston Ward of the Metropolitan Borough of Wirral and is in the parliamentary constituency of Wirral West.
+Caldy (historically spelt Calday) is a small, affluent village on the Wirral Peninsula, Merseyside, England, south-east of West Kirby.
+It is part of the West Kirby & Thurstaston Ward of the Metropolitan Borough of Wirral, and is in the parliamentary constituency of Wirral West.
 At the time of the 2001 Census, Caldy had 1,290 inhabitants, of a total ward population of 12,869.

 History

-It was first mentioned in the Domesday Book in 1086 as being owned by Hugh of Mere.
+It was first mentioned in the Domesday Book in 1086 as being owned by Hugh of Mere and being named ‘Calders’.
 Nearby is a large area of National Trust land called Caldy Hill.
 Many of the houses and walls in the village centre are built from the local red sandstone.

-Caldy was a township in the West Kirby Parish of the Wirral Hundred.
+Caldy was a township in the West Kirby parish of the Wirral Hundred.
 The population was 92 in 1801, 142 in 1851, 202 in 1901 and 607 in 1951.
 Until the twentieth century, Caldy was effectively a farming and agricultural village.
 However, The Caldy Manor Estates Company divided the land into smaller building plots, and from this one of the north of England's most exclusive residential villages emerged.

-Between 1894 and 1933, Caldy was part of Wirral Rural District, then subsequently Wirral Urban District.
-On 1 April 1974, local government reorganisation in England and Wales resulted in most of Wirral, including Caldy, transfer from the county of Cheshire to Merseyside.
+In 1866 Caldy became a separate civil parish, between 1894 and 1933, Caldy was part of Wirral Rural District, then subsequently Wirral Urban District.
+On 1 April 1974 the parish was abolished and local government reorganisation in England and Wales resulted in most of Wirral, including Caldy, transfer from the county of Cheshire to Merseyside.

 Caldy railway station was on the Hooton to West Kirby branch of the Chester and Birkenhead Railway.
 The station closed in 1954 and the trackbed is now the 'Wirral Way' of Wirral Country Park.